sansneo/prime/README.md

 ```

 > [!TIP]
-> I like Signal to text and call with friends.
+> Signal is my preferred platform to text and call with friends, it's open source, secure and to the point.
-> It feels better then the alternatives to me!
+> This isn't installed as a Flatpak, you can find it as `Signal-Desktop` in the repositories.
-> You can find it in the repositories as `Signal-Desktop`.
+> My Instagram is mostly a face thing, I don't really use it.

 ## Building